marcindulak/minishift-rpm-centos7/README.md

         $ vagrant ssh -c "sudo su - -c 'cd /vagrant&& bash build_local.sh'"

-The `build_local.sh` consists of the following stages:
+The [build_local.sh](build_local.sh) performs the following stages:

-- extract the `minishift` build dependencies by parsing [`minishift`'s glide.yaml](https://github.com/minishift/minishift/blob/master/glide.yaml) using [glide2specinc.py][https://github.com/marcindulak/minishift-rpm-centos7/blob/master/minishift/glide2specinc.py) and save this information as [glide2specinc.inc][https://github.com/marcindulak/minishift-rpm-centos7/blob/master/minishift/glide2specinc.inc) to be included in the [minishift.spec][https://github.com/marcindulak/minishift-rpm-centos7/blob/master/minishift/minishift.spec) file.
+- extract the `minishift` build dependencies by parsing [`minishift`'s glide.yaml](https://github.com/minishift/minishift/blob/master/glide.yaml) using [minishift/glide2specinc.py](minishift/glide2specinc.py) and save this information as [minishift/glide2specinc.inc](minishift/glide2specinc.inc) to be included in the [minishift/minishift.spec] file.
 Ideally one should use `glide.lock` instead of `glide.yaml` as the former contains more dependencies and all dependencies are versioned by their commit ids in `glide.lock`, but the `glide.lock` contains as of today 44 dependencies vs 20 in `glide.yaml`, and those do not include the dependencies of the dependencies themselves.
 Therefore I initially decided to rely on the packages explicitly listed in `glide.yaml` and rely on the `Fedora` RPMS for the remaining packages.
 See discussion [`minishift` #828](https://github.com/minishift/minishift/issues/828).

 - build and install all the dependencies discovered above, using the spec files included in this repository, plus the dependencies of the `minishift`'s `make test` phase dependencies [`minishift` #895](https://github.com/minishift/minishift/issues/895)